 Do not Drop Ceramic Pan on the Floor

-Do not hit or drop the ceramic pans on the floor, and take care not to wrap or bend them, as this may deform ceramic coating, resulting in loss of non-stick properties.
+Do not hit or drop the ceramic pans on the floor, and take care not to wrap or bend them, as this may deform ceramic coating, resulting in the loss of non-stick properties.

 How to Clean Ceramic Frying Pans

 Read the Manufacturer’s Instructions

 Read the manufacturer’s instructions about how to care for your ceramic coated cookware.
 Modern ceramic cookware is non-porous and has a very smooth surface which makes cleaning easier.

 Always Hand Wash Ceramic-Coated Pans

 Always allow a frying pan to cool down before cleaning.
 Clean your ceramic frying pan with warm soapy water and a soft sponge or dishcloth.
 To remove burnt food from a pan, soak the pan in hot water for 30 minutes before washing.
 This will make cleaning easier.

 Thoroughly clean the pan inside and outside after every use to remove all residues and to prevent grease build-up and discoloration.
 For best results use a soft cloth, sponge or plastic scrub to wash the pan.
 Avoid using steel wool, nylon scrubbing pads or any abrasive cleaning products.
 Rinse well in warm water and dry cookware completely before storing.

-Periodically use this deep cleaning method to remove the stains and maintain appearance of ceramic coated cookware.
+Periodically use this deep cleaning method to remove the stains and maintain the beautiful appearance of your ceramic coated cookware.

 Soak the pan in hot, soapy water and wash with a sponge or nonabrasive pad.
 Grab a baking soda from your cupboard and sprinkle a good amount to the desired areas and let stand for 15-20 minutes.
 Lightly scrub the pan in circles using a plastic dish brush until the stains lift away.
 Rinse the pan under warm water and dry it with a clean dry towel.